vasturiano/data-joint/README.md

 # data-joint

-Perform data joins with any type of JavaScript objects.
+Library to perform data joins with any type of JavaScript objects.
+Useful in digest cycles where it's important to minimize changes to a view for performance reasons, such as DOM manipulation.
+The module binds data points to objects via hidden attributes, and performs diffing comparisons across multiple iterations to ensure objects are not created or removed unnecessarily, thus keeping view changes to a minimum.

 [![NPM](https://nodei.co/npm/data-joint.png?compact=true)](https://nodei.co/npm/data-joint/)

 ## Quick start

 ```
-import digest from 'data-joint';
+import dataJoint from 'data-joint';
 ```
 or
 ```
-const digest = require('data-joint');
+const dataJoint = require('data-joint');
 ```
 or even
 ```